mkolak/image_mosaic/README.md

 https://stackoverflow.com/questions/42704846/running-python-scripts-with-xampp

 In fetch_images.py:
-On line 1, paste a absolute path to a directory where python is installed on your computer, with '\python.exe' at the end.
+On line 1, after '#!' paste a absolute path to a directory where python is installed on your computer, with '\python.exe' at the end.